StevenShuoFeng/CarND-Behavioral-Cloning-P3/README.md

 [image4]: ./writeupImg/v1_img.png "Track 1 Video Cover Photo"
 [image5]: ./writeupImg/v2_img.png "Track 2 Video Cover Photo"

+[image6]: ./writeupImg/inputImg.png "Input Image"
+[image7]: ./writeupImg/activation_conv1.png "Conv_1 Activation"
+[image8]: ./writeupImg/activation_conv1.png "Conv_2 Activation"

 ### Model Architecture and Training Strategy
 #### 1. Solution Design and Iterative Model Building Approach

 As stated in the high level summary above, the ultimate goal is to build a neural network that for each individual view image as an input, output the steering angle.
 The development envolves a few iterations of updating network architecture and adding more training data as described below.

 I started with 1 lap of training data from track-1 and a two-layer convolution neural network.
 The number of training samples is about 3k.
 From the loss curve, the training loss decrease while the validation loss basically stay unchanged.
-This is a sign of underfitting.
+This is a sign of overfitting.
+Two dropout layers are added following each of the first two fully connected layers.

 Then, the AlexNet and the NvidiaNet are tried out.
 From the learning curve, either the validation loss decay very slow or it's constantly higher than the training loss curve.
 Both these are signs of underfitting.
 Two more laps of training data from track-1 was added, one lap driving clockwise and the other counter clockwise.